In this article, we recap Wyclef Jeans 5 Top Tips for How to Make it in the Music Industry from Wyclef Jean’s Interview with Gary Vee

 Within it, he shares how to make it in the music industry and we're here to share the essential bits with you!

-Wyclef starts off by saying that it’s a little bit easier nowadays and he states that:
+Wyclef starts off by saying that it’s a little bit easier nowadays and he states that "the internet is key"

 He tells us in the early ’90s when The Fugees first started out and were trying to make it big in the music industry, they basically had to sit with and go through “7,000 A&R’s”!!!